Celina Jaitly Files Domestic Violence Complaint Against Husband Peter Haag: Legal Issues Explained

 Celina Jaitly has sought multiple remedies available under the PWDVA:

-Understanding the Legal Framework: Protection of Women from Domestic Violence Act, 2005
+Legal Framework: Domestic Violence Act, 2005

 • Section 18: Protection orders

-• Section 19: Residence orders
+• Section 19: Residence rights

-• Section 20: Monetary relief including maintenance
+• Section 20: Monetary relief and maintenance

-• Section 21: Custody orders
+• Section 21: Custody and child access orders

 • Section 22: Compensation and damages